 Well, while the English and French were busy carving out North America, Spain and Portugal were working on Latin America, South America, and the Caribbean Islands.
-And since those are the places where cigars and cigar shapes and sizes originated, all the naming was done in the languages of those countries, along with a mix of native words.
+And since those are the places where cigars originated, all the naming was done in the languages of those countries, along with a mix of native words.
 In fact, according to the scholars of Wikipedia, the word “cigar” originally derives from the Mayan word “Sikar” ("to smoke rolled tobacco leaves").

 On top of that, many cigar manufacturers preferred emotive, theatrical names, rather than technical, explanatory names.
 It makes sense.
 Would you rather smoke a “La Gloria Cubana Lonsdale” or a ‘Seventeen-centimeter by seventeen-millimeter tobacco cylinder?”